We’ve recently travelled to the incredible Sao Miguel in the Azores.

 Overlooking Lagoa Azul (Blue Lake) and Lagoa Verde (Green Lake) the viewpoint quickly becomes one of the most popular tourist attractions on Sao Miguel Island.

-Our tip: There’s a small carpark on the opposite to the entrance where you can park.
+Our tip: There’s a small carpark opposite to the entrance where you can park.

 When the gates are open, however, you can drive almost all the way and hike up from there to the viewpoint.